Cataclysm-TLG/Cataclysm-TLG/data/mods/Megafauna/readme.md

 *eggs* (chicken, ducks, geese) = Auks; ducks and geese are still in.

-*pet* (dogs, cats) = bobcats, dire wolves and sabre cats are tamable pets, a few other tameable creatures can be petted as well.
+*pet* (dogs, cats) = bobcats, dire wolves and saber cats are tamable pets, a few other tameable creatures can be petted as well.

 **Development Notes/ToDo**